rktjmp/hotpot.nvim/README.md

 You must call `require("hotpot")` before you attempt to require any Fennel files.
-If you do not do this manually, Neovim will call it for you but the order and time that this occurs may be non-deterministic.
+If you do not do this manually, Neovim will call it for you but the order and time that this occurs can be non-deterministic.

 If you only want to experiment with Fennel, adding `rktjmp/hotpot.nvim` to your plugin manager is probably good enough.